20LitersAdmin/liters_tracker/README.md

 - Cell form
 - Village form
 - Facility form
+  -- facility.impact sums population and households, the form should note to not duplicate these values

 # Managing User Permissions
 - Or handle all within custom user routes and kill the permissions_controller